boostercloud/booster/docs/README.md

 a new item with sku "ABC_02" to the `CartReadModel`.
 After it has been added, we receive the updated version of the read model through the socket.

-1. Send the following command:
+1. Send the following command (this time using an HTTP request):

 ```
 URL: "<httpURL>/graphql"